ege59/Valorant-Hack-V2-/README.md

 1- We run StartDriver.bat in the folder I gave as an administrator.
 (Turn off secure boot) Type the date of the day we were there, asking us to enter the date on the screen.

 2- Enter the game and let's run our cheat while in the lobby and have fun.

-I may have explained it badly because the first trick is the location, those who can't reach it can reach it via discord ^^ use at your own risk
+use at your own risk

 MENU KEY: HOME